 Leaving Hollywood behind, she had better luck on Broadway, getting cast in key roles in a trio of musical comedies, notably the Monty Woolley-directed America’s Sweetheart (1931), featuring Richard Rodgers-Lorenz Hart compositions, and, after replacing former silent film actress Lois Moran, George S. Kaufman and Morrie Ryskind’s sizable hit Of Thee I Sing (1933), with music by Ira and George Gershwin.

 A Columbia contract brought her back to Hollywood in late 1933.
-Studio boss Harry Cohn took the trouble of changing his new player’s name to Ann Sothern – reportedly a joint homage to her mother and Shakespearean actor H.H.
+Studio boss Harry Cohn took the trouble of changing his new player’s name to Ann Sothern – reportedly a joint homage to her mother and Shakespearean actor E.H.
 Sothern – but didn’t bother providing her with quality projects.

-Her two prestige productions during that period, both musical comedies, were made at independent outlets: the Eddie Cantor star vehicle Kid Millions (1934) at Samuel Goldwyn and, at Darryl F. Zanuck’s 20th Century, the Maurice Chevalier vehicle Folies Bergère de Paris (1935), with Sothern as the brassy, blonde contrast to cool, raven-haired Merle Oberon.
+Her two prestige productions during that period, both musical comedies, were made at independent outlets: The Eddie Cantor star vehicle Kid Millions (1934) at Samuel Goldwyn and, at Darryl F. Zanuck’s 20th Century, the Maurice Chevalier vehicle Folies Bergère de Paris (1935), with Sothern as the brassy, blonde contrast to cool, raven-haired Merle Oberon.

 Following her busy but undistinguished RKO tenure, Ann Sothern was given a second chance at Metro-Goldwyn-Mayer after producer J. Walter Ruben saw her as Fredric March’s sassy secretary in Tay Garnett’s United Artists-distributed comedy-adventure Trade Winds (1938).